 - Stage I: The lymphoma is in only one lymph-node area or one organ.

-- Stage III: The lymphoma is in several lymph-node areas in the neck, chest, and abdomen.
+- Stage III: The lymphoma is in several lymph-node areas above and below the diaphragm.

 - Stage IV: The lymphoma is widespread in the lymph nodes and other organs, such as the bone marrow, lungs, and liver.

 Doctors may add a letter after your stage to describe more about your disease.

 - E (such as “stage IIIE”) means that your cancer is extranodal (outside your lymph nodes).

 - S (such as “stage IIIS”) means the cancer is found in the spleen.

 There is no standard staging system for Waldenstrom’s macroglobulinemia, a subtype of non-Hodgkin’s lymphoma.

 If lymphoma comes back after treatment, it is called recurrent or relapsed.
 Your doctor will order imaging or other tests to restage it.